 PHI THETA KAPPA Scholarships

-A limited number of $1,000 PTK Scholarships may be awarded to high-achieving community college transfer students in addition to the Milligan Transfer Scholarship and need-based aid.
+A limited number of $1,000 PTK Scholarships may be awarded to high-achieving community college transfer students in addition to the Transfer Merit Scholarship and need-based aid.
 Funding is limited so apply early.
 Eligibility:

 - New transfer students with current membership in Phi Theta Kappa Honor Society